aimerneige/CourseEvaluation/README.md

 Java Spring Boot Course Design.
 University Course Evaluation System.

+Satisfy the restful api as much as possible.

+Use jpa to implement database operations.

 ## How to build

 1. Add `application.yml` file with database config at `src/main/resources`.